my1396/Econ-Study/_posts/2023-08-02-Practice-Driving-Simon.md

 -   Pulling out from a side road, if one car is pulling in, it gives you a shield to pull out.
 Could go at that moment.
 -   At 4-way mini-RAs, if cars at the opposite exit indicating right,
     -   if I am turning left $\rightarrow$ they have priority.
-    -   if I am turning right too $\rightarrow$ no on has priority.
+    -   if I am turning right too $\rightarrow$ no one has priority.
 The car who arrived first has priority.
 If arriving at the same time, use eye contact and gestures to communicate with the driver.